A Beginner’s Guide to Starting a Skin-Care Routine in Three Easy Steps

-Beginner’s Skin Care Step 1: Cleansing
+Beginner’s Skin-Care Step 1: Cleansing

-“A gentle cleanser is key to use both morning and night,” he says.
+“A gentle cleanser is key to use both morning and night,” says Dr. Bhanusali.
 “It removes debris from the skin’s surface, cleans pores, and primes the skin to absorb topical products, like moisturizers and serums, better.”
 When you’re just starting out, reach for gentle, light cleansers to remove makeup and pollutants that can accumulate on the skin’s surface throughout the day.
-If these impurities stay on the skin, you run the risk of them combining with oil—or sebum—clogging your pores and causing pimples and blackheads.
-While we’re big on both chemical and mechanical exfoliation at Skincare.com, Dr. Bhanusali warns to be careful if you’re just starting a skin care routine.
-“Exfoliating cleansers that feature alpha and beta hydroxy acids should be used in moderation—two to three times per week max,” he says.
-Start off small with a once a week exfoliation and to see how your skin reacts before making it a part of your weekly routine.
+If these impurities stay on the skin, you run the risk of them combining with oil, clogging your pores and causing pimples and blackheads.
+While we’re big on both chemical and mechanical exfoliation, Dr. Bhanusali warns to be careful if you’re just starting a skin-care routine.
+Try the CeraVe Foaming Facial Cleanser for a gentle option.

-Beginner’s Skin Care Step 2: Serum
+Beginner’s Skin-Care Step 2: Serum

-Beginner’s Skin Care Step 3: Moisturizer
+Beginner’s Skin-Care Step 3: Moisturizer